We Sent 1,000 Fake Visitors to a Site Running GA4 and Clickport. Here's What Each Tool Counted.

 Round 3: Stealth bots from cloud servers

 This is where things get interesting.
-For Round 3, we used puppeteer-extra-plugin-stealth, an open-source plugin that patches 23 known automation fingerprints.
-It sets navigator.webdriver to false, uses a real Chrome User-Agent string, fixes WebRTC leaks, normalizes plugin arrays, and matches screen dimensions to realistic values.
+For Round 3, we used puppeteer-extra-plugin-stealth, an open-source plugin that patches 16 known automation fingerprints.
+It sets navigator.webdriver to false, uses a real Chrome User-Agent string, normalizes plugin arrays, and fixes missing window dimensions in headless mode.

 We ran these 200 sessions from three cloud providers: AWS (us-east-1), Google Cloud (europe-west1), and DigitalOcean (fra1).
 From a fingerprint perspective, these bots were indistinguishable from real Chrome browsers.
 The only giveaway was that the traffic came from IP addresses assigned to cloud data centers.